scottyschup/ruby-curriculum/w1d6-w1d7/git-workflow.md

 the repository.

-* `git commit -m`: `git commit` takes currently staged files and stores them in the repository, creating a record. `-m` tells git which branch we want to commit this to: specifically, `-m` commits to the master branch, which exists for all projects.
-You will be required to enter a comment summarizing the commit; make these descriptive, so that someone reading your code can understand what you changed.
-They will also appear on Github, so write something you are willing to show the world.
+* `git commit -m`: `git commit` takes currently staged files and stores them in the repository. `-m` tells git which branch we want to commit to: specifically, `-m` commits to the master branch, which exists for all projects.
+You will be required to enter a comment summarizing the commit; makeit descriptive, so that someone reading your code can understand what you changed.

 At this point, our local repository has a record of the commit, but we haven't touched the remote repo.